-Students seeking an internship must file an application form (vu username and password required) and submit a resume, job description, and essay detailing the reasons for interning.
+Students seeking an internship must file an application form (vu username and password required) and complete the internship agreement alon with submitting a resume, job description, and essay detailing the reasons for interning.
 The application procedure is completed online through the Internship website.

 Students must secure academic credit approval before the internship commences.
 Students must schedule a meeting with the Director of the Internship Program.
 Academic credit is not awarded retroactively for an internship.
 A maximum of 15 total credits may be earned through the Internship Program.